- As low as $239/Night

 - Approximately 1025 square feet

 Kingston Resort is a 145 acre community on the beach.
 The gated entrance provides 24/7 safety and security in this family friendly environment.
 The community has a number of walking and cycling trails around a series of modest lakes and ponds and the ocean.
 Laurel Court is a subdivision within Kingston Resort.
-It provides a resort living with elegant landscaping, a private swimming pool, and a winding sidewalk with a 5 min. walk to the beach.
+It provides a resort living with charming landscaping, a private swimming pool, and a winding sidewalk with a 5 min. walk to the beach.

-Embassy Suite's pools and SPLASH PARK Not Supplied.
+Embassy Suite's pools and SPLASH PARK Not Included.
 Weekly and monthly discounts available. $500 security deposit held.

 INCLUDES: